20 top-rated backpacks you'll carry around for years | CNN Underscored

 Kenneth Cole Reaction Manhattan Commuter Slim Backpack ($56.99; amazon.com)

-This designer backpack comes in six different colors, and with a RFID-protected business organizer.
-The back is mesh to allow air flow for long walks and warmer days.
+This designer backpack comes in six different colors, and with an RFID-protected business organizer.
+The back is mesh to allow airflow for long walks and warmer days.

 ___________________________________________________________________________